New pension rules: saving for the future

 Over time, this savings pot could grow substantially - and NEST has highlighted that setting money aside for retirement is something that can start with small, affordable steps.

 A spokesperson for thinkmoney commented: "Planning ahead for the future makes good financial sense and there are various budgeting tools that could help you do this.
-The thinkmoney Personal Account, for example, is an alternative to a bank account that comes with a built-in budgeting service.
+The thinkmoney Current Account, for example, is an alternative to a bank account that comes with a built-in budgeting service.
 Our customers have their income divided into two separate accounts every month, so they can be confident that they won't mix up their spare cash with the money they need for their bills and other monthly costs.